jeniglar/MyReadMeGenerator/MyReadMe.md

 ## Contributions
-I'm not sure yet.
+Contributions can be made via my GitHub respository linked below.

 ## Tests
-This was run through NPM tests.
+This application was tested via NPM.

 ## Questions
-Please feel free to view my GitHub profile at jeniglar or email me directly at jeniglar@gmail.com with any additional questions.
+Please feel free to view my GitHub profile at https://github.com/jeniglar or email me directly at jeniglar@gmail.com with any additional questions.